The poem “On Time” by John Milton

 Correct answer: c) Eternity

-Explanation: It shows a loving greeting in eternity.
+Explanation: It symbolizes a loving and personal greeting in Eternity.

 d) Strength and courage